snehilvj/dmc-docs/docs/figuretemplates/templates.md

 To update the figure when switching themes, you need to change the Plotly template in a callback.

-> For more information on adding a theme switcher to your app, check the [MantineProvider documentation](/components/mantineprovider).
+> For more information on adding a theme switcher to your app, check the [Theme Switch Component](/theme-switch) section.

 The example below uses this app's  `MantineProvider` in the callback.
 Try it out by clicking the **theme icon** in the header!